 So you are in the final year of college and awaiting campus interview?
 And then the day comes and you got recruited after a teaser of an interview.
-Your days have arrived.
+Your days have arrived or you thinks so.
 You proudly join the company and then you realize reality could be quiet different.
 Nevertheless, the journey of reality could enrich you with valuable experiences to build the foundation for the future.
 Corporate Atyaachaar is one such journey of a twenty four year old financial advisor, freshly recruited from campus interview and posted in a new city where his new journey begins.

 The protagonist, the young freshly minted financial advisor, lands up in Bangalore to join his first company, Wealth Capital Advisors with full of dreams and energy only to learn the non-financial sides of his Boss , The Human Ball Scratcher the very first day.
 Yes, that is how the author has chosen to nick-name him for some obvious reasons and the other colleague is nick named Sweet Lady.
 This three along with an office assistant and driver comprises the Bangalore team nested in a pigeon hole sized office.
 The story takes you to their journey in one eventful year that saw the stock market euphoria of 2007 and the subsequent market crash of 2008 and the High Net worth Individual clients the young financial advisor meets in his first year of work – an old business man, an inflated ego man, tough speaking ex-wall street banker, a CFO and a truly happy family man.